daryllxd/lifelong-learning/startups/growthhacker.tv.md

 ## GrowthHacker.tv: Matt Ellsworth: VP Growth, Storefront

 We want to make it easy to have offline stores.

-We take professional photos too.
+We take professional photos of the stores too.

 At the start, it’s more of trusting the gut and rolling with it in the early-stage, you have to do things brute-force, especially when you’re a small team.